Knowledge BaseAll about Royal Road

 A Royal Road page is equal to 275 written words, an amount comparable to published paperback books (where it varies between 250 and 300 words per page).

-Then it becomes possible to drag your chapters in the desired order.
+Once you click "Reorder" you will be able to drag your chapters to the desired order.

 Be sure to hit Save Changes when you are done reordering chapters, changes will be live immediately.

 Volumes are a way to order chapters by volume.
 Please be aware that volumes currently only serve as a way to organize the fiction page and show off your covers, this does not reorder your fictions, allow for volume-specific summaries, or show volume-specific stats.

 You can find the volumes feature under Content > Volumes in the author dashboard.

 From here it is possible to add new volumes, edit a volume, delete a volume, and add chapters to a volume.